Lyme Disease Forces Army Officer Out of Military Service

 Post-Treatment Lyme Disease Syndrome (PTLDS)

-These individuals often experience persistent fatigue, pain, cognitive impairment, and reduced functional ability.
+These patients may experience persistent fatigue, pain, cognitive impairment, and reduced functional ability.

 Some patients may continue to experience symptoms consistent with persistent Lyme disease symptoms despite treatment.